dymodi/dymodi.github.io/MLfolds/clustering/Clustering-Summary.md

 $$SSE=\sum_{i=1}^K\sum_{x\in C_i}\text{dist}^2(m_i,x)$$

-K-means has problems when clusters are ofdiffering sizes, densities and non-globularshapes.
+K-means has problems when clusters are of differing sizes, densities and non-globular shapes.

 K-means has problems when the data contains outliers.